- Ages 4+

 As the Pen Museum is located in a listed historic building, wheelchair access to some areas is limited.

-Pen Museum has not told us if they are fully pushchair friendly.
+No, Pen Museum have stated they are not pushchair friendly.

 Pen Museum has not told us if they are dog friendly.